|

 - For one of the very best arts site it's ever been my pleasure to visit, I would definitely recommend Mark Harden's Artchive.
 This great looking site offers a wealth of terrific information, graphics and links.
 You'll find yourself spending hours wandering through Mark's wonderful site.

-- The Artcyclopedia is a new and very enjoyable site.
+- The Artcyclopedia is a very enjoyable site.
 Its mission: "To become the definitive and most effective guide to museum-quality fine art on the Internet".
 This site is definitely of interest to any art lover.

 Schools and Educational Resources